 Local food system has also suffered changes.
 Though many farmers have encountered different challenges due to the restaurant and market closures or restrictions, there is undoubtedly a growing trend for fresh products from regional providers.
 One way to help local food producers connect directly with the customers (B2C) or with the restaurants (B2B) is to consider buy and sell food marketplace development for farmers and suppliers.

-To make the development process of an online marketplace for farmers easier, we’ve gathered all the details you may need in one guide.
+To make the development process of an online marketplace for farmers and farm owners easier, we’ve gathered all the details you may need in one guide.

 - Farmers’ markets during COVID-19: What has changed?